mareeshissar/MEAN_Stack_Emojifier_App/README.md

-# mlh-localhost-emojifier-code
+## The Emojifier App
+A web application that allows users to paste the URL of an image.
+The app will run sentiment analysis on the image, determine the facial emotions of the people in the image, and replace their faces with the appropriate emojis 🔥🔥🔥😎🔥🔥🔥

-This repo contains the starter code for the workshop Intro to the MEAN Stack Powered by Blackrock.
+This repo contains the starter code for the workshop Intro to the MEAN Stack Powered by Blackrock hosted by [MLH](https://mlh.io/)

 ## The MEAN Stack
 The MEAN Stack is a set of JavaScript web technologies — MongoDB, Express, Angular, and Node.
-MongoDB is a popular database for web applications, Express and Node are used for handling requests and responses, and Angular is a framework for front-end development.
+MongoDB is a popular database for web applications, Express and Node are used for handling requests and responses, and Angular is a framework for front-end development

-## The Emojifier App
-A web app that allows users to paste the URL of an image.
-The app will run sentiment analysis on the image, determine the facial emotions of the people in the image, and replace their faces with the appropriate emojis 🔥🔥🔥😎🔥🔥🔥.

 Demo image link: